chrisbyronc/adv-redux-saga/day-1/demos/05-iterators/README.md

 # Iterable

-An `Iterabl`e is an object which defines its iteration behavior, such as what values are looped over in a `for...of` construct.
+An `Iterable` is an object which defines its iteration behavior, such as what values are looped over in a `for...of` construct.

 <br>